keburke17/SOGsCards/PLANNING.md

 [] Study GPT responses for BTC transaction dev process
 [] Determine Vault/Wallet multi-sig approach
-* Have two initiate a wallet itself via web app; wallet holds the wager UTXO and settings/teams UTXO [] Determine bot as 3rd party multi-sig participant; holds wallet and checks wallet for block height to initiate score tx?
+* Have two initiate a wallet itself via web app; wallet holds the wager UTXO and settings/teams UTXO
+* Determine bot as 3rd party multi-sig participant; holds wallet and checks wallet for block height to initiate score tx?
+[] scoring tx strategy -
+* Inscribe scores on chain at block height X; have that be child to orig tx? then parent triggers 'settle wager' tx at x+1?

 ## Next Up
 ## Future